Education Act 1902: The failed Education Bill of 1906

 The bill was introduced in the Commons on 9 April 1906.
 Augustine Birrell proved a poor advocate, complaining privately that the bill owed more to Lloyd George and that he himself had had little say in its contents.
 The bill faced hundreds of protest meetings by Anglicans, who complained that non-denominational religious teaching was in breach of their consciences.
 There were also protest meetings by Nonconformists who objected to the proposed introduction of denominational teaching in state schools.
 For the rest of the year, Lloyd George made numerous public speeches attacking the House of Lords for mutilating the bill with wrecking amendments, accusing them of defying the Liberals' electoral mandate to reform the Education Act 1902.
 Unexpectedly a prominent then-Anglican layman, G. K. Chesterton, became a leader of the opposition to the Birrell Bill.

 In the end, Balfour, now leader of the Conservative opposition, used his mastery of parliamentary procedure to defeat any compromise and keep his 1902 act intact.
 On 12 December 1906 the Commons rejected the Lords' amendments by 414 votes to 107.
 After the Lords, which until 1911 still had equal say with the Commons over legislation, voted to reinstate its amendments, the bill was abandoned.
 Further bills were introduced in 1907 and 1908, and also abandoned.
 As a result of Lloyd George's lobbying, a separate department for Wales was created within the Board of Education.

 Nonconformists were bitterly upset by the failure of the Liberal Party to carry through on its most important promise to them.
 Support for Liberal candidates fell away.
 They eventually closed nearly all of their schools.

 American historian Bentley Gilbert evaluates the political wisdom of Liberal dependence on Nonconformist support:

 The Campbell-Bannerman government was, as its sorry performance would show in the next three years, more the hostage than the master of its swollen and unhealthy majority.
 It seemed to be at the mercy of single-issue eccentrics and special-interest cranks who forced it to waste valuable parliamentary time attempting to enact huge and complicated quasi-constitutional measures that would best benefit only a minority of the king's subjects, while the rest, the majority, if not opposed, remained uninterested.

+Subsequent developments

+The whole act was repealed by section 172 of, and the seventh schedule to, the Education Act 1921 (11 & 12 Geo.
+5. c.
+51), which came into force on 1 October 1921.